 Anticorrosion anodes - Check condition.
-Refer to Anti-Corrosion Anodes.
+Refer to Anticorrosion Anodes.

 Install the propeller unless you will run the engine on a flusher for your pre-season servicing.
-If so, install the propeller after you shut off the engine and disconnect the flusher.
+If so, install the propeller after you shut OFF the engine and disconnect the flusher.
+Refer to Flushing.

-Refer to Flushing, to use the engine's flushing system.
 Refer to Propeller to install the propeller.

-Prevent accidental contact with a rotating propeller; always remove it when using a flusher to run the engine.
+Prevent injury from contact with a rotating propeller; remove the propeller before flushing.